elastic/connectors/docs/DOCKER.md

 If you're running the Connector Service against a dockerised version of Elasticsearch and Kibana, your config file will look like this:

 ```
-# When connecting to your cloud deployment you should edit this value
+# When connecting to your cloud deployment you should edit the host value
 elasticsearch.host: http://host.docker.internal:9200

 # Using `api_key` is recommended instead of `username`/`password`